microsoft/fluentui-react-native/packages/experimental/Menu/SPEC.md

 ### Keyboard interactions

-- When Context menu is invoked via keyboard, open the menu and place focus on the first focusable element by default.
+- When a menu is invoked via keyboard, open the menu and place focus on the first focusable element by default.
 - Up and down inside of the menu that has focus should navigate vertically between keyboard focusable elements
-- Up and down should circularly navigate through a list of menu items by default
+- On win32, up and down should circularly navigate through a list of menu items.
+On MacOS, circular navigation does not occur.
-- Right key on a menu item that has an available submenu or split button should invoke the submenu, and move focus into it onto the first focusable item
+- Right key on a menu item that has an available submenu or split button should invoke the submenu, and move focus into it onto the first focusable item (Left in RTL)
 - Left key when in a submenu should close the submenu and place focus back on the parent menu's item that opened the submenu.
+(Right in RTL)
 - ESC on a menu should close the currently focused menu.
 If focus is in a submenu and ESC is hit, it should only close the current submenu and return focus to the parent's element where focus was previously.
 - Space and Enter key execute the action that is currently focused in the menu.